Fireworks

 The arguments against unregulated fireworks displays are well rehearsed and well known, particularly by owners of animals.
 They have become a pervasive source of distress and danger, leading to a significant increase in incidents related to personal injuries, property damage and alarming levels of noise pollution.
 Every year, during various celebrations, we witness numerous instances of firework-related accidents and as was the case in Dundee in November last year, we saw fireworks being used as weapons against the Police.

-Even more so, we have all heard the stories of companion animals suffering from stress and trauma due to the explosions, sometimes leading to them running away from home, having seizures and even dying from the terror – to the heartbreak of their families.
+We have all heard the stories of companion animals suffering from stress and trauma due to the explosions, often leading to them running away in fear and getting lost or worse, running into traffic and getting hit, having seizures and even dying from the terror – to the heartbreak of their families.
 Farmed and wild animals, too, are at risk of being terrorised for the sake of our amusement.

 In previous House of Commons debates on this issue, there have also been cited concerns around the effects of fireworks on people with autism, PTSD, other sensory-triggered mental health issues, newborn babies as well as the proven problem of anti-social behaviour.
 Rachael Maskell, MP for York Central, even had to dodge a firework herself while out riding her bicycle in order to evade injury!